gitrue/gitrue-go/README.md

-# gitrue-go
+## gitrue-go
-server power by go
+server power by golang

+## How to Start

+- clone project on your go path